gfax/junkyard-brawl/README.md

 ### stop()

-If the game needs to be canceled for any reason, it can be stopped so that a game ending message appears and scores can be logged before the game instance is destroyed.
+If the game needs to be canceled for any reason, it can be stopped so that a game-ending message appears and scores can be logged before the game instance is destroyed.

 ```js